abnergit/topicmodelview/README.md

 Each file need to be named as: **doc_0, doc_1, doc_2** and so on...

-When the script is done, your database is ready!
+When the script is done, your database will be ready!
-Now just install a web server like apache and the requirements to run php and mysql.
+Apache web server is required.